Azure-Samples/MipSDK-File-Cpp-Basic/README.md

 ### Update Client ID, Username, and Password

 1. Open up **main.cpp**.
-2. Find line 57 and replace **YOUR CLIENT HERE** with the client ID copied from the AAD App Registration.
+2. Find line 58 and replace **YOUR CLIENT ID HERE** with the client ID copied from the AAD App Registration.
+3. Replace **YOUR APP NAME** with the name of your application and enter a version in place of **YOUR APP VERSION**.
-3. Find line 64 and enter your test username and password.
+4. Find line 66 and enter your test username and password, replacing the stub values.

 > Hard coding a username and password isn't recommended.
 For the scope of this sample, it's an easier way to abstract auth.